kibu-sh/kibu/README.md

-# devx
+# kibu
-> A backend development engine built for developer productivity inspired by [encore](https://encore.dev).
+基部: Kibu is a developer productivity toolkit written in Go powered by Temporal.